 When using the YubiKey NEO or NEO-n in OTP+U2F+CCID mode, users can access every feature of their device to secure their online accounts.
 On the same YubiKey, at the same time, users can use U2F to secure their Gmail account, access services like LastPass, as well as secure their communication using applets loaded on their device, such as the OpenPGP applet.

-Please visit our applications website to see the various applications and use cases that NEO supports.
+Please visit our applications page to see the many applications and use cases that NEO supports.

-Can I use my U2F-enabled NEO device to enable strong 2-factor authentication for my enterprise?
+Can I use my U2F-enabled NEO device to enable strong two-factor authentication for my enterprise?